jonathon-hackbarth/portfolio-site/README.md

 ## 🧩 Removing Legacy Code

 React island for projects was replaced with server-rendered Astro.
-Remaining React components can be:

-- Removed if not reused elsewhere
-- Or converted to Astro components for zero runtime JS
+Legacy React components (`ProjectsIsland`, `ProjectCardReact`) have been removed to eliminate unused JS.

 ## 📌 Roadmap (Next Candidates)